rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 ```
 You will be prompted to select a proposal to execute, the proposal will be applied to the protocol after this step!

-After the proposal has passed the voting periods, the proposer MAY unlock their RPL bond, unless the proposal was defeated by a challenge or vetoed.
+After the proposal has passed the voting periods, the proposer may [claim](../houston/participate#claiming-bonds-and-rewards) their locked RPL bond, unless the proposal was defeated by a challenge or vetoed.

 ::: tip NOTE
 There is a window `proposal.execute.time` where a proposal can be executed.
 A proposal will expire if this timer reaches its end.
 :::

+And that's it!
+Keep in mind that all of the variables mentioned above are pDAO controllable parameters.
+Click [here](https://rpips.rocketpool.net/RPIPs/RPIP-33#parameter-table) for a comprehensive list of every parameter the pDAO has authority to change using on-chain proposals.